aspuru-guzik-group/selfies/README.md

 	7:[C]
 ```

-``attr`` is a list of tuples containing the output token (e.g., ``P``) and the SELFIES tokens and indices that led to it.
+``attr`` is a list of tuples containing the output token and the SELFIES tokens and indices that led to it.
+For example, the ``P`` appearing in the output SMILES at that location is a result of both the ``[Branch1]`` token at position 3 and the ``[P]`` token at index 5.
 This works for both encoding and decoding.
-For finer control of tracking the translation (like tracking rings), you can access attributions in the underlying molecular graph.
+For finer control of tracking the translation (like tracking rings), you can access attributions in the underlying molecular graph with ``get_attribution``.

 #### Customizing SELFIES: